eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/glossary.rst

         instances, non-Python applications (an Apache or MySQL instance), startup scripts, etc.

-        When run for the first time `buildout` will create the setup "from scratch", downloading any required packages.
-On subsequent runs it only re-installs parts whose configuration has changed [1]_.
+        When run for the first time, `buildout` will create the setup "from scratch", downloading any required packages.
+On subsequent runs, it only re-installs parts whose configuration has changed [1]_.

         The configuration file is formatted as ``.cfg`` (the format understood by